NYC Semester in Journalism

 Complete Enrollment Checklist

 The cost for tuition and housing for NYC Semester students from non-partnering schools is $18,000.
-Please contact your Study Abroad coordinator to receive information on the significant discount received by partner school participants.
-If you are an international student, consider applying for the Arne Fjeldstad Memorial Scholarship, which funds two $10,000 scholarships for international journalism students each year.
+Please contact your Study Abroad coordinator for information on the discount received by partner school participants.
+International students may be eligible for the Arne Fjeldstad Memorial Scholarship.
 NYCS students will live in student housing and become an integral part of student life at The King’s College, participating in activities such as group Bible study and corporate worship, student retreats, and campus-wide events around the city.

 Early action application deadline: October 15, 2020